About Your Hepatic Embolization

 In the hospital

-After the procedure, you’ll be brought to the Post Anesthesia Care Unit (PACU).
+After your procedure, you’ll be brought to the Post-Anesthesia Care Unit (PACU).
 While you’re in the PACU, tell your nurse if your dressing feels wet or warm.

-Your nurse will monitor your site for any bleeding.
+Your nurse will monitor (keep track of) your insertion site for any bleeding.
 You’ll need to lie flat on your back in bed with your leg straight for at least 1 hour.
-Depending on how the hole was closed, you make need to lie like this for up to 4 hours.
+This will help prevent bleeding from the site.
+Depending on how the site was closed, you may need to lie like this for up to 4 hours.

 Once your anesthesia has worn off, you’ll be taken to your hospital room.
-Most people stay in the hospital for 3 days.
+Most people stay in the hospital for at least 1 night.
+You’ll be discharged (released) when your doctor says it’s safe for you to go home.

-• You can shower 24 hours after your procedure.
-Remove the dressing before you shower.
-Gently wash the area with soap and water.
-Pat dry with a clean towel.
-You may want to place a bandage (Band Aid®) over the area if there is any drainage.
+• You can shower 24 hours (1 day) after your procedure.
+Shower with your bandage in place.
+Gently wash around the insertion site with soap and water.
+Pat it dry with a clean towel.

-• Don’t swim, sit in a hot tub, or take a bath for 1 week after your procedure.
+• Your insertion site must not be submerged (kept under water).
+Do not swim, sit in a hot tub, or take a bath for 1 week after your procedure.

 Side effects